-I absolutely love visiting zoos, so of cause we had to visit a zoo while we were in Hobart.
-We decided on Zoodoo zoo as it is only 20 minutes away by car from Hobart and about 6 kilometers from Richmond.
+I absolutely love visiting zoos, so of course, we had to visit a zoo during our Hobart adventure.
+We decided on Zoodoo zoo as it is only a 20 minute drive from Hobart and about 6 kilometres from Richmond.

-Zoodoo zoo was fantastic!
-It isn’t an overly big zoo, but there was still plenty to see and do on the day.
-Zoodoo Zoo is wheelchair accessible with step free access throughout most parts.
-When we 1st arrived we walked straight into the ticketing and merchandise shop.
-To the left took us into the petting zoo and bird aviary area, which lead into a massive play ground area to where the disabled toilet was located.
-The disabled toilet was a good size and easily accessible.
+Zoodoo Zoo is wheelchair accessible with step free access.
+The entrance of the zoo led us straight into the ticketing and merchandise shop.
+To the left took us into the petting zoo and bird aviary area, leading to a massive playground area where the accessible toilet is located.
+The accessible bathroom was a good size and easily accessible.

 Accessible Parking: Yes